- Explore your own assumptions about working with families of children with disabilities.

 There are many ways you can demonstrate respect and consideration for families of children with special needs in your family child care.
 Consider the following:

-- Acknowledge that families know their child best, and ask them questions about services or resources that may help you to learn more about their child.
+- Acknowledge that families know their child best, and ask them questions about services, resources, or typical routines that may help you to learn more about their child.

 - Establish ongoing communication between home and your family child care program.
 Communication journals are a great way to maintain communication.
 These are usually sent home with the child and returned the next day.
-Providers can share noteworthy observations or events, and families can respond to those or share their own news or reflections.
+Providers can share noteworthy observations, events, or daily challenges, and families can respond to those or share their own news or reflections.
 While communication journals can be used with families of all children in your family child care home, they can be an especially valuable tool in establishing consistency between home and learning environments for children with special needs.

 - Incorporate children’s books in your home library that reflect consideration of multiple abilities and differences.

-- Invite families to talk about their children with special needs.
+- Invite families to talk about their children.
 For example, a family member may come into your home and talk about their child’s use of adaptive equipment (e.g., braces, wheelchair, a communication device).
 The family member may explain the use of equipment, which can help children and other families understand aspects of their life.
 This also promotes acceptance of differences and creates an inclusive environment.

 - Be a team player!
-Work collaboratively with families and other professionals who may be involved in the delivery of services to children with special needs.
+Work collaboratively with families and other professionals who may be involved in the delivery of services to children with disabilities.

 If disagreements or miscommunication arise, consider the following:

 - Remind yourself that your role is to support families’ hopes and dreams for their child.